Nayyaroddeen/spam_classification/README.md

 ## Steps
     1.Once you clone the repo. run mkdir raw_input in spam_classification/ folder 2.place the .ham.txt and .spam.txt files from the spam/ and ham/ folders of enron1 into raw_input.
-    3.run python bulid_models.py to build models (This will build Neural Network Model) / python graph_based.py for the graph based models
+    3.run python bulid_models.py to build model (This will build Neural Network Model) / python graph_based.py for the graph based model
-    4.run python test_models.py to test the models
+    4.run python test_models.py to test the model

     Also note that code is commented for the rest of the experiments.
 As Neural network with word count features performed better
     I've considered it as a final algorithm.
 If you want to run some more additional experiments please un-comment respective the the classifier